-of the major in addition to the prescribed requirements of that department.
+in the field of the major in addition to the prescribed requirements of that department.
 In addition, the graduation thesis must be written in the field of the major.
-Requirements for a major in Christian Education are stated in connection with the offerings of that department.
+Requirements for a major in Christian Education or World Missions are stated in connection with the offerings of those departments.